"And then the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.” – Anais Nin

 You want to bring your partner, spouse, lover, family member or friend into therapy

-To make Skype video calls, you will need a relatively fast internet connection, a free Skype account, and a webcam.
+To make video calls, you will need a relatively fast internet connection and a webcam (cameras come in most computers).
 Most standard cable internet service these days is fast enough.
-A microphone is standard in most computers or webcams or you can choose to use a headset.
+A microphone is standard in most computers or you can choose to use a headset.
 I suggest trying out a video call with a friend first to iron out any technical issues.
-Sometimes Skype service can be slow or interrupted so it is necessary to have a phone nearby as a backup.
+Sometimes online service can be slow or interrupted so it is necessary to have a phone nearby as a backup.

 Our sessions will be completely confidential.
 I keep my files in a locked cabinet and will speak with no one about your treatment without your permission.